Golden lion tamarin: Social structure

 Family groups may consist of up to eight members.

-Golden lion tamarins are social and groups typically consist of 2-8 members.
-These groups usually consist of one breeding adult male and female but may also have 2–3 males and one female or the reverse.
-Other members include subadults, juveniles and infants of either sex.
+Golden lion tamarins are social and groups typically consist of two to eight members.
+These groups usually consist of one breeding adult male and female but may also have two or three males and one female or the reverse.
+Other members include subadults, juveniles, and infants of either sex.
 These individuals are typically the offspring of the adults.
-When there is more than one breeding adult in a group, one is usually dominant over the other and this is maintained through aggressive behavior.
+When more than one breeding adult is in a group, one is usually dominant over the other, which is maintained through aggressive behavior.
 The dominance relationship between males and females depends on longevity in the group.
-A newly immigrated male is subordinate to the resident adult female who inherited her rank from her mother.
-Both males and females may leave their natal group at the age of four, however females may replace their mothers as the breeding adult, if they die, which will lead to the dispersal of the breeding male who is likely her father.
+A newly immigrated male is subordinate to the resident adult female that inherited her rank from her mother.
+Both males and females may leave their natal groups at the age of four, but females may replace their mothers as the breeding adult, if they die, which will lead to the dispersal of the breeding male who is likely her father.
 This does not happen with males and their fathers.
 Dispersing males join groups with other males and remain in them until they find an opportunity to immigrate to a new group.
 The vast majority of recruits to groups are males.
 A male may find an opportunity to enter into a group when the resident male dies or disappears.
-Males may also aggressively displace resident males from their group; this is usually done by two immigrant males who are likely brothers.
-When this happens, only one of the new males will be able to breed and will suppress the reproduction of the other.
+Males may also aggressively displace resident males from their group; this is usually done by two immigrant males that are likely brothers.
+When this happens, only one of the new males is able to breed and suppresses the reproduction of the other.
 A resident male may also leave a vacancy when his daughter becomes the breeding female and he must disperse to avoid inbreeding.